Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-9-build.md

 Therefore, a good build system will integrate smoothly with the rest of this interaction;
-and a better build system will be one that further simplifies the overall interaction, rather than one that displaces complexity from what is somehow counted as "part of the build" to other unaccounted parts of the overall software development process (such as e.g. "configuration", or "distribution").
+and a better build system will be one that further simplifies the overall interaction, rather than one that displaces complexity from what is somehow counted as “part of the build” to other unaccounted parts of the overall software development process (such as e.g. “configuration”, or “distribution”).

 ### Modularity